Get insider access

 6. Best Budget Camera For Low Light

 The Canon EOS R50 is a great choice for low-light shooting on a budget.
-It's an especially good choice for people jumping from a smartphone to their first "real" camera, as it's a solid beginner model with an intuitive user interface, simple controls, and extensive auto-shooting modes.
-Its highly portable size also means you'll want to take it anywhere.
+It's an especially good choice for people jumping from a smartphone to their first "real" camera, as it's a solid beginner model with an intuitive user interface, simple controls, and plenty of creative shooting modes for those who don't know their way around settings just yet.
+Its portable size also makes it easy to take traveling or on the go.

-Aside from its easy-to-use interface, the R50 packs a punch with an excellent sensor that performs well for its class, even in trickier lighting.
+Despite its small size, the R50 packs a punch with an excellent sensor that performs well for its class, even in trickier lighting.
 While its autofocus system isn't as advanced as the Canon EOS R6 Mark II mentioned above, it's still fairly effective, and the camera has surprisingly advanced video specs for the price.
-Its biggest drawback is the relatively limited selection of lenses for Canon's RF-mount.
+Its biggest drawback is the relatively limited selection of lenses for Canon's RF mount.
 The Olympus OM-D E-M10 Mark IV is a great alternative with a more established lens ecosystem.
 It even has IBIS, which is rare at this price point.
 However, its autofocus is much less reliable.

 See our review